Abhicode07/RBAC-Web/README.md

 - Use the **User Management** page to create and manage users and assign roles to them.
 - On the **Role Management** page, you can create roles, assign permissions to them, and view the users assigned to each role.
 - The **Permission Management** page lets you define permissions and assign them to different roles.
+- In the **Components** folder, there is a mock data file that contains sample information for users, roles, and permissions.
+This mock data simulates real data for the application and is used to populate various sections like User Management, Role Management, and Permission Management.
+The data is structured in arrays or objects, making it easy to manage and update when needed.
+This mock data helps in testing and development before implementing a real backend to store and retrieve the data.

 ## Screenshots
 ![image](https://github.com/user-attachments/assets/8a361277-e507-4554-aa96-d7888c776bcf)